 Product evaluation based on business value points

-The measurement of business value points can show rise and downs in the total business value of the product as a whole.
+The measurement of business value points can show the rise and downs in the total business value of the product as a whole.

-If the total business value points for a given period is greater than the total business value points for the previous period, this may indicate a previous undesired prioritization of the development tasks.
+If the total business value points for a given period is higher than the total business value points for the previous period, this may indicate a previous undesired prioritization of the development tasks.
 In this way, the management offices can detect mistakes in management and take corrective measures.

 An optimistic reason for higher business value points per period can be improved research practices or acquired new knowledge from stakeholders or users.